 Linden Lodge School raises funds through a charity called The Linden Lodge Charitable Trust.
 The Trust raises significant amounts of money which it then passports to Linden Lodge School for specific projects.
+Linden Lodge School and The Linden Lodge Charitable Trust have also jointly procured a professional fundraiser to raise sums of money for specific projects such as a new playground.

 Southfields Academy raises funds through a charity called Friends of Southfields Academy.
-A fundraising event for former students has been arranged for May 2020.
+A fundraising event for former students had been arranged for May 2020 but will now be rearranged for 2021.